White-Label AI Social Media Management for Agencies

 AI white-label model (20 clients):

 Same revenue.
 Same client experience.
-But you kept an extra $9,368/month because AI replaced the content creation labor.
+The direct cost difference is roughly $9,368/month — but the more strategic number is that your senior team now has the bandwidth to deepen client relationships, pitch bigger accounts, and do the work that actually earns rate increases at renewal.
 (For a deeper look at how pricing and margin math work across different agency models, see our agency pricing guide.)

 When white-label matters and when it doesn’t.